 Mrs. Elliott and Mrs. Lee are the second grade teachers.
 Both classrooms have a teaching assistant or aide in the room at various times during the day.
 Each classroom teacher leads the instruction in all academic areas in her classroom.

 Phonics skills are taught either in a whole-group or small group setting using a combination of the Lindamood-Bell program, the Orton-Gillingham approach to language, and the SPIRE program.
 Multisensory activities as well as interactive SMART board activities provide opportunities to practice phonics skills.

 The reading curriculum in second grade uses the SRA phonetic-based reading series as well as the Houghton-Mifflin sight word based readers.
 Students work individually or in small groups with their teacher on reading skills.
 A Reading Specialist also works with the students on sight word recognition during their reading time.
 Students continue to practice their reading skills with the Accelerated Reader program along with participating in the Book-It reading program.

 During reading time, the classroom is structured to help the students work independently in literacy tasks, such as reading to self, working on writing, word work, listening to reading and reading to someone else.
-These activities might use pencil and paper, iPad apps, online and computer-based software programs.
-Students are able to document and share their learning with their parents using the SeeSaw program.
+These activities might use centers, pencil and paper, iPad apps, online and computer-based software programs.
 While the students are engaged in independent literacy tasks, the teacher is able to work with small groups and individuals.

 To further foster a love of reading, both second grade classes periodically have a visit from a Mystery Reader.
 The Mystery Reader can be a parent, grandparent or special friend of a student who comes to the classroom, sometimes dressed as a book character, and reads a favorite book aloud.

 The foundation of the second grade spelling curriculum is based in the Sitton Spelling program, Saxon spelling, or the Daily Language Review or the Orton-Gillingham approach to language.
-Spelling skills are continually practiced within the context of written assignments and multi-sensory activities, as well as through computer-based programs such as Spelling City.
+Spelling and grammar skills are continually practiced within the context of written assignments and multi-sensory activities, as well as through computer-based programs such as Spelling City.